 Out of several reasons, neither the Master Service Centre nor the Academic Admissions Boards do any pre-evaluations.
 Only upon reception of a valid online application, the respective admissions board will decide upon admission of a candidate.
 Please check the prerequisites for a specific master’s programme (both academic and language requirements!) before attempting an online application.
 If you feel qualified, we are looking forward to receiving your online application!

 The University of Jena offers over 70 master's programmes.
-Please apply online via our master's application portal.
+Please apply online either via our Online Application System OLAS or via Friedolin 2.0.
 The application procedure is the same for all applicants i.e. both national and international applicants.
-For more information on the online application process, please check out the step-by-step instructions and the application guide.
+Learn more about how to apply via the online application portals.

 The application period for the summer semester starts on 1 December and ends on 15 January of the following year.
-Applications for the winter semester start on 1 April and end on 31 May, 15 July or 15 September.
+Applications for the winter semester start on 1 April/1 May and end on 31 May, 15 July or 15 September.
 The application deadlines vary according to the respective degree programme.
+Learn more about the application periods and deadlines.

 Yes, the online application is free of charge for ALL applicants.